gini/gini-capture-sdk-android/ginicapture/module.md

 ### Component API

 The Component API provides Fragments which you can include in your own layouts.
 This allows you more freedom to customize the Gini
-Vision Library, without being restricted to AppCompatActivities and the Gini Capture SDK Theme.
+Capture SDK, without being restricted to AppCompatActivities and the Gini Capture SDK Theme.

 To allow usage even if you aren't using the Android Support Library, we provide a Standard and a Compat version of each Fragment.